clancykt/CA208-Logic/README.md

 # CA208-Logic

+** completed in 2nd year**

-In this module we learned the basics of Logic in programming and how to program in PROLOG Some of the skills gained upon completion of this module include:
+In this module we learned the basics of Logic in programming and how to program in PROLOG.
+Some of the skills gained upon completion of this module include:

 1. How to define various logical operators